batis-tech/examportal-FE/README.md

-# ExamePortal
+# spotify

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.3,tailwindCSS framework and Ruby on rails 6 backend API.

+Be aware that the app relies on Rails API which requier an api confirgration with rails.

+## Configuration
+you only need to navigate to services folder in test.service file to apply the httpLink .
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.